 The Spanish-owned Cabify is an alternative to Uber with no price surging that is said to have more rigorous requirements for driver and cars, but it does tend to be more expensive.
 Lyft is not yet available in Argentina.

 Although not ride-sharing app, Easy Taxi is a Brazilian-developed app that may be useful for travelers, as it is popular throughout Latin America.
 It locates a taxi using GPS, but the fare is usually paid with cash — just a few cars accept credit cards.
 It has been in the country four years and operates in Buenos Aires, Rosario and Cordoba.

-BA Taxi is an app that the city of Buenos Aires rolled out in early 2017 to compete with Uber.
-The app allows one to order a taxi in Buenos Aires with their smartphone and is similar to Uber, although it is for taxis only and is in Spanish.
+BA Taxi (/buenosaires.gob.ar/taxis — not linked because it is not ssl secure) is an app that the city of Buenos Aires rolled out in early 2017 to compete with Uber.
+The app allows one to order a taxi in Buenos Aires with their smartphone and is similar to Uber, although it is for taxis only and the platform is in Spanish.
 BA Taxi fares can also be paid with a credit card.
 Click here to learn more about taking taxis and remises in Buenos Aires and the BA Taxi App.